Logan Farrington

-Logan Farrington (born December 14, 2001) is an American soccer player who plays for FC Dallas in Major League Soccer.
+Logan Farrington (born December 14, 2001) is an American soccer player who plays as a forward for FC Dallas in Major League Soccer.

 Early life

-Farrington played youth soccer with the Milwaukee Bavarians, helping the team win a Wisconsin State Club Championship.
+Farrington played youth soccer with the Croatian Eagles and Milwaukee Bavarians, helping the latter team win a Wisconsin State Club Championship.

 He attended high school at the Union Grove Union High School.
 He finished as the school's all-time leader in goals (113), assists (49), points (275), single-season goals (43), and single-season points (100), earning three straight All-Southern Lakes Conference and All-County honors in addition to being named to the All-State team.
 He was also named the Racine County Player of the Year in 2018.

 College career

 In 2020, he committed to attend the University of Wisconsin–Milwaukee, where he played for the men's soccer team.
 He made his collegiate debut on February 4, 2021, scoring a brace in a victory over the Purdue Fort Wayne Mastodons.
 He was named the Horizon League Player Of The Week for the first time in March 2021.

 At the end of the season, he was named the Horizon League Freshman of the Year and was selected to the selected to the All-Horizon League First Team, Horizone League All-Freshmen Team, Horizon League All-Tournament Team, and the All-North Region Second Team.
 In his sophomore season, he was once again named to the All-Horizon League First Team.

 At the end of his junior season, he was named to the All-Horizon League First Team, All-North Region Third Team, Academic All-District Soccer Team, and was a Horizon League All-Academic Team Honorable Mention.
 Over his three seasons with the school, he scored 20 goals and added 14 assists.

 In 2023, he transferred to Oregon State University to play for the men's soccer team.
 On August 27, 2023, he scored his first goal for the team against the UC Riverside Highlanders.
 In September, he was named the Pac-12 Conference Player of the Week and College Soccer News National Player of the Week.
 At the end of the season, he was named the Pac-12 Player of the Year and Pac-12 Offensive Player of the Year and was named to the All-PAc 12 First Team, the All-Region Team, and a First Team All American.